PureStake/algosigner/docs/legacy-dApp-integration.md

 The dApp may return the following errors in case of users rejecting requests, or errors in the request:

 ```
-    NotAuthorized = '[RequestErrors.NotAuthorized] The extension user does not authorize the request.',
+    NotAuthorized = '[RequestError.NotAuthorized] The extension user does not authorize the request.',
-    InvalidTransactionParams = '[RequestErrors.InvalidTransactionParams] Invalid transaction parameters.',
-    UnsupportedAlgod = '[RequestErrors.UnsupportedAlgod] The provided method is not supported.',
+    UnsupportedAlgod = '[RequestError.UnsupportedAlgod] The provided method is not supported.',
-    UnsupportedLedger = '[RequestErrors.UnsupportedLedger] The provided ledger is not supported.',
+    UnsupportedLedger = '[RequestError.UnsupportedLedger] The provided ledger is not supported.',
-    Undefined = '[RequestErrors.Undefined] An undefined error occurred.',
+    Undefined = '[RequestError.Undefined] An undefined error occurred.',
 ```

 Errors may be passed back to the dApp from the Algorand JS SDK if a transaction is valid, but has some other issue - for example, insufficient funds in the sending account.